 We are indeed powerful spiritual beings, endowed with a benevolent blessing: our inherent right to return to the source, as depicted on the left-hand side of Exhibit A above.
 This gift is irrevocable, as nothing within our power can serve to cancel it.
 We may request that it be made dormant, but we cannot erase this blessing, for we do not possess the power of ‘un-creation’.

-True creation, defined as ‘ex nihilo‘ (from nothing), is a capability exclusive to Sophia (the genuine God, distinct from the wrathful Enlil-Saturn-Elohim entity confined in Eden).
-This act of creating something from nothing is within His/Her domain alone.
+True creation, defined as ‘ex nihilo‘ (from nothing), is a capability exclusive to the Monad (a placeholder for a higher power, distinct from the wrathful Enlil-Saturn-Elohim entity confined in Eden).
+This act of creating something from nothing is within His/Her/Its domain alone.
 Similarly, reversing creation, or the process of ‘ex aliquo nihil‘ (from something to nothing), is also beyond our abilities.
 Consequently, this gift of return to source is one we cannot lose.

 However, as potent children of the cosmos, we must be cautious with our desires.
-If one chooses to self-appoint as God, judging one’s own actions and especially those of others, and deriving power from the worship and suffering of those deemed lesser or more ‘sinful’ under the Law, then such a wish shall be granted: becoming a God of one’s own crafting, confined in their ‘little kingdom of darkness’ – stuck here in this universe for as long as one remains in that state of delusion.
+If one chooses to self-appoint as God, judging one’s own actions and especially those of others, and deriving power from the worship, punishment, and suffering of those deemed lesser or more ‘sinful’ than our superior self, then such a wish shall be granted: becoming a God of one’s own crafting, confined in their ‘little kingdom of darkness’ – stuck here in this universe for as long as one remains in this state of cruel-mindedness.

 The astute ethical skeptic will take note that the exploitation of loosh by its Lycurgian insanity controllers and dark hierarchy of sycophants is critically founded upon the spiritual captivity, tallying of sins (a demonic proclivity), and existential ignorance of both major religions and secular/atheistic nihilism.
 In this, ignorance on the part of the victims is absolutely essential.
 Both of these philosophy groups therefore suffer the same delusions and impart the same result, ignorance – as unwitting allies in this overall theater of the absurd.